How to Have Closure After Death by Speaking With the Deceased

 In those dreams, he was very much alive.
 I think that is our brain's way of still working out some form of closure.

 You may not be able to learn about their past once they are gone, but you can still have them lead you with some needed guidance.

-You may actually have a good idea of how they might respond to various questions by imagining and recreating their psyche.
+You may have a good idea of how they might respond to various questions by imagining and recreating their psyche.
 You can determine what they would have told you when you ask for help.

-All you have to do is verbalize these answers in your mind as if you were having a conversation with them today.
+Just verbalize those answers in your mind as if you were having a conversation with them today.

 Give It a Try—Have a Virtual Conversation